Stephlat/dataChallengePerception/README.md

 python evaluatePred.py ..data/videoDirectory/prediction.txt
 ```

+We strongly recommend to use these scipts to code the loading function of your own programm.

 ## Format of the data
 ./data contains one folder per video sequence.
 Each folder contains:

 * video.avi: the video it-self.
 * ssl.avi: the video of the ssl heat map (downsample by a factor 2)
-* detection.txt: full body detection of the video.
+* detection.txt: full body detections of the video.
 It contains one detection per line.
 The format of each line is the following:
 ```
 frameNumber x0 y0 x1 y1....x35 y35
 ```
-When a joint is not detected xi and yi are set to -1
+When a joint is not detected, teh corresponding  xi and yi are set to -1

-* groundTruth.txt: full body detection with and with an index to indentify them across time and a seapking label.
+* groundTruth.txt: full body detections with and with an index to indentify them across time and a seapking label.
 It contains one person per line.
 The format of each line is the following:
 ```
 frameNumber personIndex speakingLabel x0 y0 x1 y1....x35 y35
 ```
 speakingLabel=1 if the person is speaking, 0 otherwise.

 * prediction.txt: this is what you have to generate.
 We give an example of this file in data/video1/.
-It has to respect the same format than groundTruth.txt to be used by evaluatePred.py
+It has to respect the same format than groundTruth.txt to be used by visualizePred.py and evaluatePred.py

 ## Data
 The link to the data can be found on the [data challange page](https://team.inria.fr/perception/research/data-challenge/).